 Dolphins sleep either motionless at the water’s surface or swimming very slowly near the surface of the water.

 Despite being marine mammals and being unable to walk, Dolphins have similarities to land mammals.

-However, it is more than this; despite having evolved to be aquatic dolphins have similar skeletons to that of mammals.
+However, it is more than this; despite having evolved to be aquatic, dolphins have similar skeletons to mammals.

 Dolphins have three middle ear bones, the same as all mammals, but even more impressively inside their pectoral fins, dolphins have a similar bone structure to that of a human arm and hand!

-Dolphins have a humerus complete with a ball and socket joint as well as a radius and ulna and phalanges inside their pectoral fins.
+Dolphins have a humerus complete with a ball and socket joint and a radius and ulna and phalanges inside their pectoral fins.

 These mimic a human arm, and their five phalanges are very similar to a human’s five fingers.